captainchaitanya/Data-Analytics-Portfolio/README.md

 ## 2. Loan Risk App

-My goal was to build a complete application from start to finish—taking a raw dataset, training a predictive model, and deploying it as a live, interactive tool that anyone could use.
+My goal was to build a complete application from start to finish-taking a raw dataset, training a predictive model, and deploying it as a live, interactive tool that anyone could use.

 You can test the live application yourself at the link below: